Olympic Sea to Summit Highlights

 The rest of the trip, we’ll wind downhill through the rainforest’s tangling ferns and massive trees, which might make us feel like we’ve traveled back in time to the Jurassic Era.
 On our way out, we’ll have a long descent, hoping to catch one final glimpse of the wildlife in this area, such as mountain goats, deer, and elk.

-We'll enjoy hot showers and a do a final small load of laundry after backpacking ends.
-We're back in the front country again at a campsite overlooking the Straits of Juan de Fuca and the distant shores of Canada.
+After backpacking, we're back in the front country again at a campsite overlooking the Straits of Juan de Fuca and the distant shores of Canada.
+We'll get cleaned up with hot showers tonight!

 Day 13: It’s time to go home!
 Exchanging hugs with your friends, you’ll depart from SeaTac International Airport in Seattle, WA, knowing that you’ve had a ton of fun and accomplished great things as an Alpengirl and will be a part of our fantastic community for life.
 See you next summer!